eye-division/susanmoxley/_posts/2018-07-06-children--social-work-act---a-landscape-of-challenge--opportunity.md

 **So where are we now?**

 So, whilst commencement of all strands of the Act has been more of a trickle than a torrent, the changes it legislated for, are with us nonetheless.
+It is worth remembering that rushed, large-scale implementation is rarely successful on the ground.
+That makes 'piloting' as an approach, very sensible.

-The onward march towards **whole-system** adoption of **sector-led improvement** models, **practice-led innovation**, **co-production** and **collaborative commissioning**&nbsp; which crosses practice, policy and geographical boundaries, is not going anywhere, anytime soon.
+meanwhile, the onward march towards **whole-system** adoption of **sector-led improvement** models, **practice-led innovation**, **co-production** and **collaborative commissioning**&nbsp; - which crosses practice, policy and geographical boundaries- &nbsp;is not going anywhere, anytime soon.

 **Strap in & enjoy the ride.**